PelionIoT/mbl-tools/ci/clang-tidy-check/README.md

 You must add any external dependencies for your project in the `Dockerfile`.
 Currently the `Dockerfile` only installs the dependencies for the UpdateD project in our `mbl-core` repository.

-If you choose to run outside of docker, then you need to install `cmake`, `clang`, `clang-tidy` and any external dependencies.
+If you choose to run outside of Docker, then you need to install `cmake`, `clang`, `clang-tidy` and any external dependencies.

-You must also provide a .clang-tidy file in the root of your project or repository, which specifies the `WarningsAsErrors` option for all enabled checks.
+You must also provide a `.clang-tidy` file in the root of your project or repository, which specifies the `WarningsAsErrors` option for all enabled checks.
 See [our example in mbl-core](https://github.com/ARMmbed/mbl-core)

 Note: Our projects require CMake 3.5 or later and a version of `clang` that supports c++17.